 PURPOSE OF THE AWARD

-- Help the recipient become an independently funded scientist in emergency medicine
+- Help the awardee become an independently funded scientist in emergency medicine research.

 An applicant for the Research Large Project Grant must:

 - Be a member of SAEM in good standing at application deadline and during the entire award period.

 - Have an advanced/doctoral or terminal educational degree (e.g., MD, DO, PhD, PharmD, DSc or equivalent).

 - Hold a university appointment in or be actively involved (e.g., have an adjunct appointment) with a department or division of emergency medicine or pediatric emergency medicine at the start of award period.
 The applicant may work as a clinician at an institution other than the host institution or the institution at which the project will be conducted.

 - Not have previously received a SAEMF Large Project Grant.